Barakkol33/docs/defensive-programming/README.md

 - Tradeoffs:
   - Security vs. convenience: stricter sandboxes reduce functionality.
 Containers are easier to deploy; VMs provide stronger isolation.

 ## Control Flow Integrity (CFI)

+Also called: control-flow enforcement technology (CET)

 Control Flow Integrity enforces that a program’s runtime control-flow (which functions can call which other functions, and which return addresses are valid) follows a precomputed legitimate graph so that memory corruption can’t divert execution to arbitrary locations.

 ### Implementation

 - Shadow stack:
-  - A common CFI technique to protect returns: maintain a separate, protected stack of return addresses (the *shadow stack*) that cannot be corrupted by normal buffer-overflow writes.
+  - A common CFI technique to protect returns: maintain a separate, protected stack of return addresses (the _shadow stack_) that cannot be corrupted by normal buffer-overflow writes.
 On function return, the runtime compares the actual return address with shadow stack entry; mismatch indicates an attack.
   - Implementation requires compiler support and runtime kernel features to protect the shadow stack memory (e.g., make it non-writable to normal code).
 - Deployment:
   - Many modern compilers (clang, gcc) provide CFI options; OSes may also implement kernel-level support (e.g., Intel CET for shadow stack support).

 ## Code Obfuscation

 Code obfuscation is transforming source or binary code to make it harder to analyze and understand while preserving functionality; primarily used to raise the difficulty/cost of reverse engineering.